ple1n/awesome/philosophy.md

 It's also common that trust systems utilize rewards and punishment in society to optimize truthiness, but we should be clear about the notions here.

+I divide reality into two compartments of realms.

+1. Realm of information, where data exist on its own
+2. Realm of physicality, the rest of reality.

+The realm of information is the data that a trust system, which is a computational process, can access.
+More specifically, a trust system is formally defined as a function $f: T_1 \to T_2$ that is computable within certain bounds, where $T_{1,2}$ are tensors for input data and output verdicts.

+Data is useless without a mapping onto physical reality, especially in this context.
+The degree the said data tethers onto reality is considered its _degree of truthiness_.

+Usually the two realms are connected by sensors, human attestations, and in more complex setups, institutions, political structures where humans work in pre-designed ways producing predictable results.

 ### What we can do?

 The matter in this section does not really concern about getting more information, or more truthiness, because they are outside of the scope, while I believe they are the actual, urgent goals for better trust systems.